 Who do you have to pay to get some YouTube around here?

 Even if you're not a fan of sitting around watching movies in your VR headset, everyone can appreciate a good 360-degree video in VR.
-The whole world is replaced with this new one, captured elsewhere and delivered for you to look around and enjoy.
 As the cameras get cheaper, more folks are pushing fun 360-degree videos to YouTube, and folks in VR headsets want to get the full experience.

 Through the lenses of an HTC Vive or an Oculus Rift, this isn't quite as easy as it seems.
 Here's what you need to do if you want to enjoy 360-degree YouTube videos on your desktop-class VR headset right now.

 As it stands right now, if you want to watch 360-degree YouTube videos as they were meant to be viewed in VR, you'll need the help of a third-party app.
 YouTube through the Desktop mode on the HTC Vive won't stretch the video all around you, and neither the Rift nor the Vive have an official YouTube app.
 To get the full experience, we recommend one of two applications, depending on your budget.